haproxytech/haproxy-lua-cors/README.md

 Lua library for enabling CORS in HAProxy.

+## Supported versions of HAProxy

+This library will work with HAProxy version 1.8 and newer.

 ## Background

 Cross-origin Request Sharing allows you to permit client-side code running within a different domain to call your services.
 This module extends HAProxy so that it can: